Fussa Station

 Fussa Station (福生駅, Fussa-eki) is a passenger railway station located in the city of Fussa, Tokyo, Japan, operated by East Japan Railway Company (JR East).

 Lines

-Fussa Station is served by the Ōme Line, and is located 9.6 kilometers from the starting point of the line at Tachikawa Station.
+Fussa Station is served by the Ōme Line, and is located 9.6 kilometers (5.97 miles) from the starting point of the line at Tachikawa Station.

 Station layout

 This station consists of a single island platform serving two tracks.The station is staffed.

 Platforms

 History

 The station opened on 19 November 1894.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 16,017 passengers daily (boarding passengers only).

 The passenger figures for previous years are as shown below.